twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/conference/README.md

 # conference

-When in a call, a "plus" icon is added to the call canvas where you can add an external number to the call.
+When in a call, and the beta native external warm transfer functionality is not enabled, a "plus" icon is added to the call canvas where you can add an external number to the call.

+If the beta native external warm transfer functionality is enabled, this feature still adds the ability for a caller to hang up without ending the conference, as well as the ability to kick the customer participant.

 This feature is based on [the dialpad addon plugin](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin).